Parotodus: Fossil records

 The genus is often regarded as a rare species despite its presence in ocean deposits worldwide.
 As a result, it is often prized by fossil collectors.
 Paleontologists believe that Parotodus likely inhabited primarily open oceans like the modern oceanic whitetip shark and blue shark.
 This would explain why fossils of a cosmopolitan animal are so rare, given that open oceans are seldom represented in terrestrial fossil deposits.
 This hypothesis is additionally supported by how Parotodus teeth are unusually common in nodule deposits under the Pacific and Indian Oceans and on islands located far away from continental lands.

-Parotodus fossils have been recovered from fossil deposits in the Azores, Mallorca, Malta, Europe, Madagascar, Kazakhstan, Japan, South Korea, South Africa, New Zealand, Australia, Peru, California, the East Coast of the United States, and dredged from the Pacific and Indian Oceans.
+Parotodus fossils have been recovered from fossil deposits in the Azores, Mallorca, Malta, Europe, Madagascar, Kazakhstan, Indonesia, Japan, South Korea, South Africa, New Zealand, Australia, Peru, Brazil, California, the East Coast of the United States, and dredged from the Pacific and Indian Oceans.